 With a vaccine in hand, Africa begins to eliminate epidemic meningitis

-In 2010 the MenAfriVac® vaccine cleared its final hurdles.
-First, the Maharashtra state Food and Drug Administration in India granted Serum Institute marketing authorization to export and use the vaccine in Africa.
-Then, after a detailed evaluation, WHO announced prequalification of the vaccine, certifying that it meets international standards of quality, safety, and efficacy.
+In 2010, the MenAfriVac® vaccine cleared its final regulatory hurdles.
+First, the Maharashtra State Food and Drug Administration in India granted Serum Institute marketing authorization to export and use the vaccine in Africa.
+Then, after a detailed evaluation, WHO announced prequalification of the vaccine, certifying that it met international standards of quality, safety, and efficacy.

 On December 6, 2010, countrywide vaccination campaigns with MenAfriVac began.
 By the end of the year, the campaigns had reached 20 million people in Burkina Faso, Mali, and Niger, three of the most affected countries of the meningitis belt.
-In December 2011, the vaccine was introduced in Cameroon, Chad, and Nigeria.
-By the end of the year, it had reached 54.5 million people.
-The hope is that vaccination campaigns will reach the other countries in the region over the next few years.
+The next year, the vaccine was launched in three more countries.
+By 2015, it had reached all 26 countries in the meningitis belt.
+The campaigns were a stunning display of mass mobilization and the region’s commitment to eliminating the disease.

-Today, less than a decade after the creation of MVP, a vaccine is on the cusp of fulfilling a promise: to end deadly and debilitating group A meningococcal meningitis epidemics.
+Less than 15 years after the creation of MVP, a vaccine is on the cusp of fulfilling a promise: to end deadly and debilitating meningitis A epidemics.